Best Restaurants Outside Downtown Asheville

 MOD, 873 Merrimon Ave., North Asheville, 828-774-5406, www.modpizza.com; Pizza, daily for lunch and dinner, Inexpensive to Moderate

-Nine Mile is a perfectly good small neighborhood restaurant, with amiable staff, affordable prices and a comfortable setting in the heart of the Montford Historic District, but why do so many consider it one of Asheville’s best restaurants?
-It’s simply a mystery to us.
-At dinner, you might start with hummus and natty bread (about $6).
-For a main course, you can have jerk trout with cauliflower, carrots and rasta peppers, sautéed in a white wine and coconut ginger curry sauce and tossed with linguine or served over basmati rice ($18).
-Or try the signature dish, grilled jerk chicken with peppers, tomatoes and squash, served over pasta, quinoa or rice ($10.55-$12).
-Dinner entrees are $9 to $18.
-Lunch entrees are around $7 to $10.
+At dinner, you might start with hummus and natty bread.
+For a main course, you can have jerk trout with cauliflower, carrots and rasta peppers, sautéed in a white wine and coconut ginger curry sauce and tossed with linguine or served over basmati rice.
+Or try a signature dish, grilled jerk chicken with peppers, tomatoes and squash, served over pasta or rice.
+There are also daily specials.
+Dinner starters are around $5 to $7, entrées are mostly $10 to $14.
 Beer and wine only.
-Nine Mile has a second location in West Asheville at 751 Haywood Road.
+No reservations.

 (In alphabetical order)